A Spatial Gap in the Sky Distribution of Fast Radio Burst Detections Coinciding with Galactic Plasma Overdensities: Statistical Significance of the Detection Gap

+We use two methods to evaluate the significance of the lack of detections.
+For the first method, we estimate the probability of obtaining detection gaps with sizes $R_{\rm LEC} \ge 7.7^\circ$ assuming that no ``foreground" process produces such gaps.
+We determine this probability by first using \cat{} astrometric data to derive a two-dimensional probability density distribution of FRB detections across the CHIME sky through Gaussian kernel-density estimation.
+We then resample this distribution to simulate a catalog of a size equal to that of \cat{}.
+We then execute the Delauney-triangulation algorithm described above on the subset of simulated FRBs within the range $-30^\circ < b < 30$ and $50^\circ < l < 200^\circ$ to find gaps in this realization.
+We repeat this process $N_{\rm sim} = 10^4$ times in order to estimate a ``realization-averaged" distribution of $R_{\rm LEC}$, which is shown in Figure \ref{fig:hist_RLEC}.
+Using this approach, we find that the probability of obtaining detection gaps with sizes $R_{\rm LEC} \ge 7.7^\circ$ due to statistical fluctuations in our measurements is $p \approx 1.3\times10^{-6}.$

-To evaluate the significance of the lack of detections, we compute the probability of detecting 0 FRBs within a circle of radius $R_{\rm LEC}$ or larger anywhere on the sky surveyed by CHIME/FRB assuming a non-homogeneous Poisson process model for its detections.
+For the second method, we compute the probability of detecting 0 FRBs within a circle of radius $R_{\rm LEC}$ or larger anywhere on the sky surveyed by CHIME/FRB assuming a non-homogeneous Poisson process model for its detections.
 The non-homogeneous Poisson process is described by a position-dependent intensity function $\lambda (\alpha, \delta)$ which here represents the expected density of detected FRBs and scales with the instrument's exposure and sensitivity.
 It is convenient to work in the equatorial coordinate system ($\alpha, \delta$) as the CHIME/FRB gain varies primarily with $\delta$.
 Moreover, the cosine dependence of an isotropic universal distribution of FRBs on the celestial sphere cancels out with the inverse-cosine dependence of the exposure in declination.